plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/device-provisioning-service.md

 {{< /note >}}

 {{< warning >}}
-This configuration should be applied only to test environment!
+This configuration should only be applied in a test environment!
 {{< /warning >}}

 ## Deploy the hub with Device Provisioning Service